juseljuk/IBM-RPA-Watson-Assistant-Integration/README.md

-# IBM RPA Watson Assistant Integration
+# IBM RPA Watson Assistant Integration // WORK IN PROGRESS

 ## Introduction
 July 8th, 2020 IBM announced acquiring WDG Automation to strengthen IBM DBA portfolio (https://newsroom.ibm.com/2020-07-08-IBM-to-Acquire-WDG-Automation-to-Advance-AI-Infused-Automation-Capabilities-for-Enterprises).
 Since then, we have already released several new versions of the solution and renamed it as <a href="https://www.ibm.com/support/knowledgecenter/SSTHBP_20.12/kc_welcome_rpa.html">IBM RPA</a>.